fratzinger/feathers-casl/README.md

 ## Testing

 Simply run `npm test` and all your tests in the `test/` directory will be run.
+It has full support for *Visual Studio Code*.
+You can use the debugger to set breakpoints.

 ## Help

-For more information on all the things you can do, visit [the generator](https://generator.feathers-plus.com/), [FeathersJS](http://docs.feathersjs.com) and [CASL](https://casl.js.org/v5/en/).
+For more information on all the things you can do, visit [FeathersJS](http://docs.feathersjs.com) and [CASL](https://casl.js.org/v5/en/).

 ## License